Salvador Brotons

-Salvador Brotons (Barcelona, July 17, 1959) is a Catalan composer, conductor, and flautist.
+Salvador Brotons (born 17 July 1959) is a Catalan composer, conductor, and flautist.
 He is the conductor of the Vancouver Symphony Orchestra in Vancouver, Washington and, since the 2022-2023 season, has also been the principal conductor of the Orquestra Simfònica Sant Cugat.

-Salvador Brotons is considered one of the great contemporary Catalan composers, with a repertoire performed worldwide.
-As a composer, he is extraordinarily prolific, having written more than 170 works, including symphonic, concertante, chamber, choral music, operas, sardanes, and even a children's story.
-Faithful to his language, always surprising with its expressive strength, he has consistently maintained melody and tonality, without allowing atonality to condition his style.
-As a conductor, with an internationally recognized career, he is intense and conveys passion to both musicians and audiences.
+Salvador Brotons is a contemporary Catalan composer, with a repertoire performed worldwide.
+As a composer, he has written more than 170 works, including symphonic, concertante, chamber, choral music, operas, sardanes, and even a children's story.
+Faithful to his language, he has maintained melody and tonality, without atonality to condition his style.
+As a conductor, with an international career, he conveys passion to both musicians and audiences.
 His work as a conductor has also involved programming responsibilities, and in this regard, Brotons has always balanced major works from the international repertoire with compositions by contemporary Catalan musicians.

 Biography

 Youth

-Brotons was born into a family of musicians; his father, Josep Maria Brotons (piccolo player of the Orquestra de Barcelona), and his grandfather, Salvador, both played the flute.
+Brotons was born in Barcelona into a family of musicians; his father, Josep Maria Brotons (piccolo player of the Orquestra de Barcelona), and his grandfather, Salvador, both played the flute.
 His father was his first flute teacher.
 He studied at the Municipal Conservatory of Barcelona, where he earned advanced degrees in flute, composition, and orchestral conducting.
 There, he was influenced by renowned masters such as Antoni Ros-Marbà in conducting, Xavier Montsalvatge in composition, and Manuel Oltra in orchestration.

 During the 1970s, Brotons developed an interest in composition at just 14 years old, primarily writing works for solo instruments and small ensembles.
 Notable examples from this period include Ideals utòpics and Tres peces breus for piano, as well as Dues suggestions for guitar.
 In 1975, he composed Elegia per a la mort de Xostakóvitx, Op.
 7, a piano work reflecting his admiration for Russian nationalist music and, in particular, for Shostakovich.
 This influence is evident in elements such as a strong rhythmic language, obsessive note repetitions, and harmonies featuring minor seconds, fourths, and fifths.
 These characteristics converge in one of his first major works, Quatre peces per a cordes, Op.
 14 (1977), which at just eighteen years old earned him his first major recognition: the Premio Orquesta Nacional de España.
 This award led to the inclusion of the work in the orchestra's concert season.